 Tonga: Vava’u Group of Islands

 The second island we stayed on was in the Vava’u Group of islands, at Talihau Beach, at Lucky’s Beach Cabins.
-In Vava’u it was unusually hot, but we had a lovely fale (small house) at the end of a peninsula where there was the perfect cool breeze blowing off that point, and a gorgeous blue lagoon.
+In Vava’u it was unusually hot, but we had a lovely fale (small house) at the end of a peninsula where there was the perfect cool breeze blowing off the point, and a gorgeous blue lagoon.

-Pigs running around everywhere in the village, and get this, the pigs, just like dogs, go swimming in the ocean with the families on Saturday afternoons – family day.
+The pigs, just like dogs, go swimming in the ocean with the families on Saturday afternoons – family day.

 Check the Kingdom of Tonga Website for more information: http://www.thekingdomoftonga.com/

 *This post was first published on Travel To Little Known Places June, 2013